Games & Quizzes

 /ˈwelkəm/

-gladly received. used to greet someone in polite or friendly way.
-Friendly greeting to someone who has arrived. greet someone arriving in polite or friendly way.
+Being what was wanted or needed. used to greet someone in polite or friendly way. instance or manner of greeting someone. greet someone arriving in polite or friendly way.

 /(h)wətˈevər/

 Referring to any particular kind, type, quantity. at all.
-Anything or everything needed; no matter what. said as response indicating reluctance to discuss something, often implying indifference.
-(Used to dismiss what someone is saying).
+Anything or everything needed; no matter what. said as response indicating reluctance to discuss something, often implying indifference. used for emphasis instead of 'what' in questions.

 /rəˈlaksiNG/